 The four big plinths in the corners of the square depict George IV and Sir Henry Havelock.
 The third plinth is home to Sir Charles Napier – a military man from the mid 19th-century.

 The fourth plinth was supposed to contain a statue of William IV until they ran out of money, forcing them to leave it empty.
 In 1999 a project was launched to find a suitable replacement, and its currently housing a series of modern art sculptures.
-There are persistent rumours that it will eventually be filled by a statue of Queen Elizabeth II on horseback (but not until she dies – which hopefully won’t be for a very long time!).
+There are persistent rumours that it will eventually be filled by a statue of Queen Elizabeth II (but not until she dies – which hopefully won’t be for a very long time!).

 Nelson’s Column dominates the centre of Trafalgar Square, standing 185-feet from top to bottom.
 The statue of on top measures 17-feet – slightly taller than three Lord Nelsons.